Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 > Note: one may view such parameterized functions as a kind of function type constructors.

-Function type parameters work similarly to regular type parameters, however, they have the following limitations.

-* Function type parameters does not support specifying [mixed-site variance][Mixed-site variance].
+Function type parameters work similarly to regular type parameters, however, they do not support specifying [mixed-site variance][Mixed-site variance].

-* TODO(Anything else?)
+TODO(Anything else worth mentioning?)

 ##### Mixed-site variance